What services does Rbate offer to manufacturers and service providers?

 How can Rbate increase the sales of my products?

 Each of Rbate's services works to increase sales of your products.Your bonus offers increase the quality and quantity of assistance available to potential purchasers.
 Existing Helpers are given an incentive to start or improve their coverage of your products, while new Helpers are encouraged to begin offering information and advice about those products.
 Such exposure can rapidly give your product a self-sustaining critical mass.
 The prospect of bonus income will lead to new types of purchasing help being offered, such as automated purchase advisors, and businesses dedicated to providing personal advice and demonstrations, making it easier for potential purchasers to discover your product, and to see to if it suits.
 Consumers can easily find these media and services by using Rbate's dedicated purchasing help search engine.
 Because purchasing advice as been so hard for consumers to track down and use, many consumers have learned a helplessness when it comes to comparison shopping, accepting that they will usually have to take a punt and be stuck with their choice, for better or worse.
 Advice that is easy to find and use can change this thinking, opening consumers minds away from a focus on price, availability, and familiarity.
 Improved consumer information is also your best means to fight market clutter and commoditization, gaining the premiums your products deserve.
 Like some mortgage, insurance, and investment brokers, some Helpers may decide to only work with products that offer bonuses over some threshold amount.
 Alternatively, Helpers may respond to higher bonuses by devoting more resources to those products.
 This could manifest as better trained staff (reviewers, consultants, and demonstrators), more detailed analysis (both on product launch and over the product's lifecycle), clearer, more detailed consumer presentations, or, if the Helper is a retailer, a decision to stock the product.
 Fractions of your bonus payments can be forwarded to contributing Helpers, providing an incentive for Helpers to collaborate to present information in a way that makes it easier for consumers to find comfort in an informed choice.
 While your bonus offers encourage a general increase in the help available to your potential customers, your rebate and bonus payments are precisely targeted to maximize the quality of help available to your future customers.
 Bonuses are paid for work that led to a current sale, cumulatively providing the most support to those services that have made the most difference, both to consumers and to product sales (even if some those Helpers had chosen to hide information about the bonuses on offer).
 And because rebate claimers are given an easy way to donate part of their rebate to the organizations that have helped them, and to use their rebates to pay Helper fees, to some extent the rebates you pay through Rbate also provide such support.
 Your bonus offers, bonus payments, and rebate payments therefore increase product visibility and consumer understanding, priming future sales.
 Your Rbate account provides you with valuable information on Helper activity connected with your products.
 You can see which professionally-created or professionally-edited material and services are covering your product, which of these consumers are using the most, and, if you offer bonuses, which have given the most help to your customers.
 This ability to track the newest, most influential, and most highly regarded sources of information about your products (including collections or digests of consumer-written reviews) gives you valuable feedback on your work.
 Your rebate payments need not only act as an incentive for purchasers to complete the claim process, but can be used both as an incentive to purchase and as a customer reward.
-If you use Rbate's secure labels, or if you sell online and deliver your Rbate claim codes by email, the rebates you offer through Rbate have, like coupons, low overheads.
+If you use Rbate's secure cards, or if you sell online and deliver your Rbate Claim Codes by email, the rebates you offer through Rbate have, like coupons, low overheads.
 But unlike coupons you do not need to make arrangements for retailers to accept them.
 You can if you like use Rbate solely to provide purchaser rebates, promoting your product and earning bid credits; there is no requirement to simultaneously offer helper bonuses or to issue survey questions.
 When you survey your rebate claimers you can find out why they decided to buy your product, and what they like and don't like about what they've bought after their initial period of use.
 This can guide improvements in both marketing material and in the products themselves.
 You can also gather customer contact information to initiate and maintain customer relationships.
 If you use Rbate's bid question service you can ask consumers why they purchased a competing product, telling you how to tweak your products and pitch to capture more customers.
 Finally, listing your products in Rbate's product search engine allows both early adopters and Helpers to be notified when you release a new product, and allows consumers to see your product when they use the service to search or browse for something they're after.
 Each Rbate service can be seen to offer excellent return on your investment.

 How to I fund my rebates, bonuses, and fees?

 Each Rbate Maker account is associated with one or more currency balances.
 Balances can be held in the following currencies: US Dollars, Australian Dollars, Canadian Dollars, Euros, British Pounds, New Zealand Dollars, Singapore Dollars, and South African Rand.
-Deposits can be made via bank transfer and Skrill (Moneybookers).You draw on these balances to pay rebates, bonuses, fees, and question bids, as well as to purchase claim codes and claim labels.
-Claim codes and labels can also be paid by credit card.
+Deposits can be made via bank transfer and Skrill (Moneybookers).You draw on these balances to pay rebates, bonuses, fees, and question bids, as well as to purchase Claim Codes and claim cards.
+Claim codes and cards can also be paid by credit card.
 Rebates and bonuses are denominated the currencies of your choice, while all other charges are denominated in US Dollars.
 Rbate will however automatically perform a currency conversion to cover a charge, which means that you need only hold a single currency balance with Rbate in order to pay any rebate, bonus, or US Dollar charge.
-Rbate does however impose a 2.5% risk spread on all currency conversions, with the exception of (US Dollar) Rbate fees paid from an Australian Dollar balance.
+Rbate does however impose a 5/2% risk spread on all currency conversions, with the exception of (US Dollar) Rbate fees paid from an Australian Dollar balance.
 This means that it is more cost-effective to hold funds in the currencies in which you will be paying rebates and bonuses; and you should maintain a US Dollar balance if your company has easy access to US Dollar funds.

 What is Rbate's fee schedule?